bromidr/bromidr.github.io/_posts/2018-11-21-a-tale-of-two-brothers.md

 > So it was, when his master heard the words which his wife spoke to him, saying, "Your servant did to me after this manner," that his anger was aroused.
 Then Joseph's master took him and put him into the prison, a place where the king's prisoners were confined.
-And he was there in the prison.
-(Genesis 39:19–20 NKJV)
+And he was there in the prison. <cite>Genesis 39:19–20 NKJV</cite>

 As mentioned in the previous story, when you hear about the actions of a person from someone who chose to bring to light those actions of that person, you have